 5. Add the MongoDB Users secrets to Kubernetes.
-Additional names should be placed in the data section of the deploy/mongodb-users.yaml file as login name and the base64-encoded passwords for the user accounts (see Kubernetes documentation for details).
+These secrets should be placed in the data section of the deploy/secrets.yaml file as login name and the base64-encoded passwords for the user accounts (see Kubernetes documentation for details).